Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle: Signal extraction and validations

 The signal yield $N_{\rm Sig}$ and its standard deviation $\sigma_{\rm Sig}$ are obtained from an unbinned maximum likelihood fit to the $\Mgg$ distribution.
 We use a double-sided Crystal Ball function~\cite{Gaiser:Phd} to model the signal $M_{\gamma\gamma}$ distribution.
 The non peaking background in the $\Mgg$ distribution is parametrized using a second-order polynomial.
 The peaking background components from $h\to \gamma \gamma$ ($h = \piz$, $\eta$, or $\etap$) are modelled with double-sided Crystal Ball functions.

 We perform a mass scan with a step size equal to the high-side mass resolution parameter from the Crystal Ball signal, $\sigma_{\gaga}^R$.
 The latter varies with the ALP mass, ranging from $7.8\mev$ at $\ma = 0.160 \gev$ to $19.4 \mev$ at $\ma = 1.9 \gev$, and decreasing to $17.9 \mev$ at $\ma = 4.5\gev$.
+The improved mass resolution in the highest $m_a$ region results from kinematic fitting.
 Each fit range extends over an $\Mgg$ interval with a width of $9\times(\sigma_{\gaga}^R+\sigma_{\gaga}^L)$, where $\sigma_{\gaga}^L$ is the low-side Crystal Ball resolution parameter.
 The signal peak shape parameters depend on the ALP mass, and are derived from the corresponding signal samples.
 The shape parameters and position of the peaking background are fixed based on values obtained from the simulation.
-The combinatorial background parameters are floating in the fit, along with the signal and peaking background normalization.
+The combinatorial background parameters are floating in the fit, along with the signal and peaking background normalization, other than the $\etc$.

 Due to the peaking background from $\piz$, $\eta$ and $\etp$ decays, masses below 0.160\gev, in the ranges 0.497\gev--0.578\gev and 0.938--0.997\gev, are excluded from the ALP mass scan.
-The latter two correspond to $\pm3\sigma$ mass resolution windows centered on the $\eta$ and $\etp$, respectively.
+The latter two correspond to $\pm3\sigma$ mass resolution windows centred on the $\eta$ and $\etp$, respectively.
 Note that despite these exclusions, the tails of these peaking background components extend into the fitting regions.
 The ALP mass ranges close to the kinematic limit, from $4.50\gev$ to $4.78\gev$ for $\kaon$ and from $4.20\gev$ to $4.38\gev$ for $\Kstar$, are excluded from our analysis due to low signal efficiency and insufficient background population for reliable signal extraction.
+The $\etc$ mass region is included in the ALP mass scan, as the branching fraction of $\B \to \kaon^{(*)}\etc(\to \gaga)$ is sufficiently small that its contribution can be adequately controlled.
+The normalization factor for the $\FourS\ra\BBbar$ background component involving $\etc$ is constrained to the world-average value within the SM uncertainty, while the normalization of the $\etc$ component in the $\epem\ra\qqbar$ background is treated as a free parameter in the fit.